• About

 The 3 Drivers of Successful Dental Practice Culture

 So, how do you strike that balance between attacking opportunity and nurturing a thriving organizational culture?
 It starts with the basics: your mission, your values and your norms.
 These three foundational elements are the backbone of your decisions, your priority-setting and your business cadence.
-Without them your organization runs the risk of being a rudderless ship foundering in the shallows.
+Without them, your organization runs the risk of being a rudderless ship foundering in the shallows.
 So, let’s look at each of these principles one by one, starting with your mission statement.

 Your Mission Statement Defines Culture in Your Dental Practice